CENG502-Projects/CENG502-Spring2023/Ercan/Readme.md

 Image embeddings are taken from PinSage [2] module. <br>

 Text embeddings are produced using hashing trick in order to get rid of high vocabulary volume.
 They used an embedding table E size of 100.000 x 256.
 And weight table W size of |V|x2 weights where V is the vocabulary size.
 Numerical values for each token is taken from the vocabularies.
+Out of vocabulary tokens are neglected.
 Then, hashing trick is used to get 2 embeddings for each text token.
+A hash function with two different seeds is used for this task.
 2 embeddings are multiplied with their corresponding weigths and summed. <br>

 The global variable CLS is passed through a linear layer. <br>